Juniper/contrail-networking/minikube/readme.md

 minikube start --driver hyperkit --container-runtime cri-o --memory 7g --cni deployer.yaml --kubernetes-version stable –force
 ```

-  If you intend to later use Lens with Prometheus, Grafana and such, included in the option Contrail Analytics package.
-Please give minikube 7g of memory (or more if deploying Influx and Emissary Ingress also in the analytics helm chart package), but 5g is fine in general.
+  If you intend to later use Lens with Prometheus, Grafana and such, included in the optional [CN2 Analytics](https://support.juniper.net/support/downloads/?p=contrail-networking) package, then please give minikube 7g of memory (or more if deploying Influx and Emissary Ingress also in the analytics helm chart package), but 5g is fine in general.

 6. After the containers have been pulled down and started we can look at the container images running in the cluster.
 >